My church held a weeklong revival meeting a while back. The featured speaker spoke about Bible prophecy on the last two nights of the meeting.

 “And as he sat upon the mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?”
 (Matthew 24:3)

-The request to reveal “the sign” about two events indicates that these events are related or connected: the coming of Christ is connected/related to the end of the world.
+The request to reveal “the sign” about two events indicates that these events are linked.
+The coming of Christ is linked to the end of the world.

 “(5) For many shall come in my name, saying, I am Christ; and shall deceive many.
 (6) And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.
 (7) For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 (8) All these are the beginning of sorrows.”
 (Matthew 24:5-8)